akvo/dws-datapro/app/README.md

-# RTMIS Mobile App
+# IWSIMS Mobile App

-This is the code repository for the RTMIS mobile application.
+This is the code repository for the IWSIMS mobile application.